farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_AttackSim_PW_attack.md

 ### Task 1: Configure and launch a Drive-by URL attack

 In a Drive-by URL attack, the website attempting to lure the target will typically be a well-known website that has been compromised in some fashion, or a clone of a well-known website itself.
 The hacker hopes that familiarity with the website builds trust in the target, to the point where the target feels that it's safe to select the URL link.
 Holly wants to create a Drive-by URL attack using a rip-off of the Tailspin Toys website.
-Tailspin Toys is a nationally known toy store that is constantly offering promotions on TV and throuhout social media.
-Holly wants to use this familiarity with the Tailspin Toys namebrand to offer an enticing promotion for free toys as part of her attack simulation training.
+Tailspin Toys is a nationally known toy store that is constantly offering promotions on TV and throughout social media.
+Holly wants to use this familiarity with the Tailspin Toys name brand to offer an enticing promotion for free toys as part of her attack simulation training.
 This will enable her to see how many Adatum employees are susceptible to this type of attack.

 In the prior lab, you created a simulation that was sent to all Adatum users.
 You also used an existing payload template for the simulation.
 In this lab exercise, you will only roll out the simulation to Lynne Robbins, and you will create your own custom payload.

-1. You should still be in LON-CL1 and signed in as the **Admin** with a password of **Pa55w.rd**; if not, then sign in now.
+1. You should still be in LON-CL1 and signed in as the local **Admin** account with a password of **Pa55w.rd**; if not, then sign in now.

 2. After the previous lab exercise, you should still be in the **Microsoft 365 Defender** portal, and you should still be logged in as Holly Dickson; if not, then do so now.